 - There are approximately 200 general use computers for student use throughout Library West, available on a first come, first served basis.

-- On the second floor, near the southeast stairwell, there is a bank of six iMacs, available on a first come, first served basis.
+- On the 2nd floor, near the southeast stairwell, there is a bank of 6 iMacs, available on a first come, first served basis.

 - If you have questions about where to find any of the computers in Library West, please visit one of the service desks.

-A: NO, we have no way of recovering your work or data after a computer has been restarted.
+- No, we have no way of recovering your work or data after a computer has been restarted.
 So please!
-SAVE.
-YOUR.
-WORK.
-REGULARLY!
+Save your work regularly!

-Q: I accidentally logged off the computer before I printed my paper.
-I forgot to email a copy to myself – can you help me get it back?
+I accidentally logged off the computer before I printed my paper and I forgot to email a copy to myself.
+Can you help me get it back?

-UF Apps is a free service available to all UF students and it has “M Drive” storage that allows you to save documents and files on the go: http://info.apps.ufl.edu/faqs/using-ufapps/what-is-the-m-drive/ and you can access those documents from any browser and most mobile devices.
+- UF Apps is a free service available to all UF students and it has “M Drive” storage that allows you to save documents and files on the go.
+You can access those documents from any browser and most mobile devices.

 - You might also consider signing up for free online storage through a company like Dropbox, Google Drive, etc. Most of those companies will let you save a few GB of data for free and allow you to access your account/files through any browser.